How to Find If a Property Has a Mortgage : Uncover the Truth

 What Are The Different Ways To Check If A Property Has A Mortgage?

-You can use online property search websites, consult local county recorder’s office, or hire a title company to perform a title search and obtain the necessary information regarding the property’s mortgage status.
+You can use online property search websites, consult the local county recorder’s office, or hire a title company to perform a title search and obtain the necessary information regarding the property’s mortgage status.

-Can I Find Out If A Property Has A Mortgage By Looking At The Public Records?
+Can I Find Out If a Property Has a Mortgage by Looking At The Public Records?

 Yes, you can review public records such as land title documents, deeds, or mortgage records at the county or city courthouse to determine if a property has a mortgage.